A smart table booking system, developed with hospitality flows in mind.

 We worked 100% remotely, so Figma was our workspace, making remote collaboration and ideation not only feasible but incredibly efficient.
 Moreover, it allowed us to brainstorm ideas together, as if we were just across the table (pun intended!) or asynchronously.

-What fueled our design journey was the constant interaction with merchants.
+What fueled our itterative design journey was the constant interaction with merchants.
 Their daily challenges, workflows, and feedback formed the cornerstone of the design process.
 Their insights provided the direction, ensuring we were focused and solving their biggest problems.

 In laying the groundwork for a comprehensive future design system, one of the pivotal steps undertaken was the establishment of diverse Figma component libraries.
 Recognizing the efficiency they bring to the table, these libraries served as a unified repository of design elements, streamlining the handoff between design and development.
 By offering the engineering team readily accessible, standardized components, the product development phase was not only expedited but also ensured adherence to design consistency across the platform.
 This systemic approach reduced ambiguity, minimized potential inconsistencies, and set the stage for a cohesive user experience.